naraengk/MatchMind26/README.md

 Main files:

-- `group_stage_fixtures.csv` — the scheduled group matches
+- `group_stage_fixtures.csv`, the scheduled group matches
-- `matches.csv` — match history used for training
+- `matches.csv`, match history used for training
-- `qualified_teams.csv` — the 48 teams and their groups
+- `qualified_teams.csv`, the 48 teams and their groups
-- `worldcup_squads_26.csv` — player rosters shown in the app
+- `worldcup_squads_26.csv`, player rosters shown in the app
-- `team_metadata.csv` — managers, confederation, and notes
+- `team_metadata.csv`, managers, confederation, and notes
-- `fifa_rankings.csv` — dated FIFA world rankings (team, date, points) used for the ranking feature
+- `fifa_rankings.csv`, dated FIFA world rankings (team, date, points) used for the ranking feature

 ### Where the data comes from

-- **Match history** — the [martj42/international_results](https://github.com/martj42/international_results) repo on GitHub, which keeps a CSV of every international men's match since 1872.
+- **Match history**, the [martj42/international_results](https://github.com/martj42/international_results) repo on GitHub, which keeps a CSV of every international men's match since 1872.
 The `build_matches` script pulls the live file and trims it to the last 10 years of games involving 2026 qualifiers.
-- **FIFA rankings** — the [Dato-Futbol/fifa-ranking](https://github.com/Dato-Futbol/fifa-ranking) repo, which scraped FIFA's website for the historical ranking points published from 1992 onward.
+- **FIFA rankings**, the [Dato-Futbol/fifa-ranking](https://github.com/Dato-Futbol/fifa-ranking) repo, which scraped FIFA's website for the historical ranking points published from 1992 onward.
-- **Squads, fixtures, qualified teams, and manager metadata** — built by hand from the official FIFA fixture list and public roster information, then kept in CSV files so they are easy to update as rosters change.
+- **Squads, fixtures, qualified teams, and manager metadata**, built by hand from the official FIFA fixture list and public roster information, then kept in CSV files so they are easy to update as rosters change.

 ## How the model works